“Das isch GC, di ewigi Nummer Eis

 Letzigrund, Zurich

-Swiss culture is distinguished by its diversity, unsurprising given it lies at the crossroads of several European cultures.
-Switzerland is of course multilingual with several national languages include German, French, Italian and the lesser known Romansh.
+Swiss culture is distinguished by its diversity, unsurprising really given it lies at the crossroads of several European cultures.
+Switzerland is multilingual with several national languages spoken include German, French, Italian and the lesser known Romansh which has 50,000 speakers.

 Each canton has its unique cultural features and these cultures, customs and traditions differ in different regions of the country; the cultural autonomy can be stark especially so between French, Italian and German speaking regions.